BrianLipscombe/power_standz/README.md

 * Lighthouse Auditing

-    - Scores are currently suboptimal but will hopefully be improved upon resubmission.
-This might improve by changing all product images from PNG to WebP format.
-Please note, when attempting to do this, Gitpod did not load the WebP files that were converted.
-For this reason the PNG files were used.
+    - Scores are currently suboptimal but will hopefully be improved especially if resubmission is deemed necessary.
+Converting all media files from PNG to WebP format might fix this.
+Please note, when previously attempting to use WebP files, they did not load properly in Gitpod or in the browser.
+For this reason PNG files were used.

 All pages were tested on multiple resolutions for proper responsiveness.